AndresMillsGallego/reading-notes/class-09.md

 - Markers for lists can have their appearance changed by using the `list-style-type` and `list-style` properties.
 - You can do a lot with tables and table cells as well.
 The margins, padding, border-colors, background-colors and headers can all be styled to look good and professional using CSS properties.
-- Forms are easier to use if everything is symetrical and lines up.
+- Forms are easier to use if everything is symmetrical and lines up.
 CSS is an excellent tool for achieving this.
 - Forms aren't fun, the more interactive and nice looking you make them the higher the chance the user will fill them out!

-### JavaScript Chaper 6 - Events
+### JavaScript Chapter 6 - Events

 Next up was this chapter from our JS book[^2].
 If I am being honest I was a bit tired when I got to this chapter and I skimmed it a bit.
 Having said this, after the DOM, this is one of the things I am most interested in learning!
 To me it is the next natural step in the ability to make interactive web pages.
 You can not only make something happen, or write then run a script...but you can decide _how_ and _when_ it happens!